NxtOne exists because understanding software shouldn’t require tribal knowledge, hours of log diving, or a team of senior engineers in a war room.

 Great at telling you something is slow.
 Terrible at telling you why — especially across service boundaries.

-Captures execution semantics as a knowledge graph.
-AI reasons over it to give you answers, not just data.
+Captures runtime behaviors and actions from your application.
+AI reasons over them to give you answers, not just data.

 The best tools make complex things simple, not simple things complex.
 Every feature we ship must reduce cognitive load, not add to it.